 There’s no denying that Social Media is one of the most effective and accessible ways to market your business.
 Not only is it a space where small and medium-sized companies can compete alongside larger businesses on a relatively equal playing field, but social media platforms also provide all-in-one access to all demographics, giving businesses from all levels a chance to grow.

-Whether you’re selling customized products, offering a service, or even an online course, there’s a great opportunity for you to get discovered and expand your reach.
+Whether you’re selling customized products, offering a service, or even an online course, there’s an excellent opportunity for you to get discovered and expand your reach.

-Social media marketing is the exposure of your brand or business on digital marketing channels, such as Facebook, Instagram, TikTok and YouTube.
-These platforms are utilized as marketing tools to highlight your offerings and brand voice.
+Social media marketing is the exposure of your brand or business on digital marketing channels, such as Facebook, Instagram, TikTok, and YouTube.
+These platforms are marketing tools to highlight your offerings and brand voice.

 It’s safe to say that social media users go on their favorite platform to engage with friends, check out content creators, follow brands, and read up on their favorite celebs.
-Essentially, an average person spends around 145 minutes on social media a day, according to a 2020 Statista survey.
+An average person spends around 145 minutes on social media daily, according to a 2020 Statista survey

 The more people know about your business, the more product or services you’ll sell.
 It’s that simple.
-Social media is a great place to start to increase brand awareness.
-Whether you’re selling a product, offering a service, or simply sharing content, social media will help grow your brand awareness by reaching an audience that is larger than your customer base.
+Social media is a great place to start increasing brand awareness.
+Whether selling a product, offering a service, or simply sharing content, social media will help grow your brand awareness by reaching an audience more significant than your customer base.

 You may be surprised (or not so surprised) to learn that we are shown posts based on our interests and what we’ve liked in the past.
 Social media users can be categorized in so many ways, and that’s a great benefit as you can pinpoint an audience interested in your particular niche or industry.

 We’re all different and have various likes, interests, and passions.
 While Mike may be into science and sports blogs, Janet follows fashion and DIY communities.
-Social media platforms work on an algorithm that picks up users’ interests and exposes them to the same niches and interests from profiles they don’t follow.
-Janet, for example, will see a lot more fashion-related posts on her Facebook newsfeed since she either follows, engages, comments, or likes certain fashion pages.
+Social media platforms use an algorithm that picks up users’ interests and exposes them to the same niches and interests from profiles they don’t follow.
+Janet, for example, will see many more fashion-related posts on her Facebook newsfeed since she follows, engages, comments, or likes certain fashion pages.

 Social media helps boost your retention efforts tenfold.
 If you are offering a new sale or have a brand new seasonal product, social media is the best way to let your customers know what’s hot and happening, keeping them coming back for more.